Delivery for the 2020 fall semester

 What is the risk to Toronto residents?

-On March 30, Ontario Premier Doug Ford extended the state of emergency in the province that had originally been put in place March 17.
-Outdoor recreational amenities, such as playgrounds, sports fields and off-leash parks, are now closed.
+Ontario Premier Doug Ford declared a state of emergency in the province.
+Outdoor recreational amenities, such as playgrounds, sports fields and off-leash parks, are closed.

 Toronto Public Health continues to monitor COVID-19 cases in Toronto.
 On March 23, Toronto Mayor John Tory declared a state of emergency in the city.